zjtfo/KD_multi/Migration experiment/README.md

 Here, we offer the checkpoint for both the baseline Bart model and our approach, which can be accessed by clicking [here](https://pan.baidu.com/s/1I1XWRNJKmsFn0IwvzcSc5A).
 提取码: i77b

-Please click [here]() to download several checkpoints involved in the train.py file.
+Please click the link below to download several checkpoints involved in the train.py file.